pjpieper/bootc-pxe-server/README.md

 > You can do this, but it seems redundant.
 The way he has setup the
 > demo.conf tries to pull the IP from your first active ethernet
-> connection IP.
-The problem is, for most of us at GTRI, you need the
+> connection.
+The problem is, for most of us, we need the
 > DHCP service to get internet in the first place, we have no way to
 > reliably (see 'ever') to get an individual outside IP.
 So, we will
 > skip this step.